Welcome to ACC Admissions

 Military & veterans

-If you are active-duty military or veteran, send official military transcripts in addition to your high school, GED, and/or college transcripts listed above.
+If you are active-duty or veteran, send official military transcripts in addition to your high school/GED or college transcripts.
+See military & veteran student services.

 Texas law requires incoming college students under age 22 to be immunized against bacterial meningitis.
 Some exemptions automatically apply; see the information below to confirm your status.